mindactuate/youtubeontop-v1/README.md

 ### Installation

--   Download one of the zips (win32 is Windows, linux is Linux)
+* Download one of the zips
+   * "..win32.." is Windows
+   * "..linux.." is Linux
+   * MacOS coming soon
--   Extract the whole zip to a folder
+* Extract the whole zip to a folder (Right click -> extract all)
--   Start the executable (in Windows its the file YouTubeOnTop.exe)
+* Start the executable (in Windows its the file YouTubeOnTop.exe)

 ### Always on top